top of page

 In the Fall and Spring, the Texas Music Teachers Association (www.tmta.org) administers a theory test to evaluate students’ musical knowledge of and the ability to apply theory, aural, and musicianship concepts across a broad musical spectrum.

 The goal is to take the theory test on grade level, but not everyone has to!
 If you started your journey in theory at age 5, of course you will most likely be on grade level.
 But if you didn’t have the privilege of starting lessons until you were in 9th grade, there is no way I’d sign you up for the 9th grade test – it’s hard.
 In many cases, you might start at the 4th grade level, or at the very least two grades below your current grade level.
 We have options.
-The students will either take the test in a classroom setting at HEP or in my studio.
+The students will either take the test in a classroom setting at University Baptist Church in Clear Lake.

 composers.jpg